go-rod/rod/.github/ISSUE_TEMPLATE/question.md

 1. Test your code with: `go test -run TestLab`, make sure it fails as expected.

-1. Replace the content under "The code to demonstrate your question" with the entire `lab_test.go` content, like below:
+1. Replace **all the content** under "The code to demonstrate your question" with the entire `lab_test.go` content, like below:

 ```go
 package rod_test